MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/scope-in-wpa.md

 ## Scopes give access to data

 A scope defines what data you work with in Workplace Analytics.
-If you have one of the analyst roles (Analyst or Analyst Limited), you work with data on the **Explore** and **Queries** pages of Workplace Analytics.
+If you have one of the analyst roles (analyst or analyst limited), you work with data on the **Explore** and **Queries** pages of Workplace Analytics.
 You are also assigned one or more scopes, and your scope determines whose data you work with on those pages.
 If you have the program manager (PM) role, you work on the **Solution** page and your role is not scoped, so you have access to all programs.

 For example, if you are an analyst with the job of finding workplace trends in the sales organization, you must be assigned a scope that encompasses the data of salespeople.
 You can then view data about salespeople on the **Explore** pages and create queries about salespeople on the **Queries** page.